SUHAN-I/Allingo-Bot/README.md

-# ENGLIFY-Chat_Bot
+# Allingo Bot

-## 🧠 Englify – Your English Grammar Learning Chatbot
+## 🧠 Master English Grammar with AI-Powered Examples, Practice Questions, and Tips!
-Englify is an AI-powered chatbot built using Python and Streamlit and powered by the DeepSeek R1 open-source AI model via OpenRouter API, making it lightweight and CPU-friendly.
+Allingo Bot is an AI-powered chat-bot built using Python and Streamlit and powered by the DeepSeek R1 open-source AI model via OpenRouter API, making it lightweight and CPU-friendly.
 It helps users, especially students, learn English grammar through simple explanations, examples, Q&A, and multiple-choice questions.

 ---